UNITED STATES GASOLINE FUND, LP (NYSEARCA:UGA) Files An 8-K Regulation FD Disclosure - Market Exclusive

 (d) Exhibits.

-Exhibit 99.1 Monthly Account Statement of the Registrant for the month ended February 29, 2020.
+Exhibit 99.1 Annual Financial Statements of the Registrant for the year ended December 31, 2019.

 United States Gasoline Fund, LP Exhibit